PPM Logo

 3. The duties and responsibilities of Student Conduct Officers generally include:

-e.
-Participates in training sessions facilitated by SAGE.
+d.
+Regularly participates in training sessions facilitated by SAGE.

 4. The duties and responsibilities of the Community Standards Board and Review Officers generally include:

-d.
-Participates in training sessions facilitated by SAGE.
+c.
+Regularly participates in training sessions facilitated by SAGE.

 5. The duties and responsibilities of Review Advisors generally include: